srinivasan-dev/protractor-cucumber-typescript-boilerplate/README.md

 And a lot more, see the [`package.json`](package.json)

 > This boilerplate is just to give you an initial setup, not how you should code / structure your projects.
-If you have some tips / beter examples feel free to create a PR
+If you have some tips / beter examples feel free to create a Pull Request.

 ## How to use
 ### To see how this works